Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 Basement conversions are one of the best ways to maximise your home’s plot and elevate its value – but where should you start with a project and is a cellar conversion a viable option?

 If extending upwards into the loft to create a loft conversion or outwards into the garden isn’t an option for you, digging down may present the only viable possibility for expanding your home.
-Increasing the size of your property with a subterranean level can be a surprisingly cost-effective way to boost its square footage, especially if you have an existing cellar or coal chute, as much of the required excavation work will have already been done.
+Increasing the size of your property with a cellar renovation can be a surprisingly cost-effective way to boost its square footage, especially if you have an existing cellar or coal chute, as much of the required excavation work will have already been done.

 Cellars are a common feature in many period properties, but as they were principally designed as a storage space, transforming this dark, often cramped zone into appealing, habitable accommodation can present a few challenges.
 Headroom is typically one of the biggest obstacles to overcome, as you’ll want a minimum clearance of at least 2m.

-1. Maximise Headroom in a Basement Conversion
+1. How to Maximise Headroom in a Basement Conversion

 Don’t make the mistake of skimping on ceiling heights in your new basement conversion, otherwise the space will never benefit from the same bright, airy feel as the rooms on the upper floors of your house.